NexwayGroup/TranslationWidget/README.md

 #### Use JavaScript object<a name="JavaScript"></a>

-There are at least two ways to load existing translations.
-The simplest one is to create object which stores translations for each plugin on page.
-You then assign this object to the parameter **dataSource**.
+There are at least two ways to load the existing translations.
+The simplest one is to create an object which stores the translations for each plugin in the page.
+You can then assign this object to the parameter **dataSource**.

 The object has its own schema which looks like this: